 Examining and potentially updating your estate plan may be called for this year more than ever.
 Estate plans are a work in progress – you don’t just sign them and forget them.
-This is especially true in a volatile election year (like this one) when change is almost certain and the pandemic still has yet to be fully controlled.
-Even in a non-election year, it is essential to review your documents, especially if they were developed three or more years ago AND if any of these events other have occurred …
+This is especially true in both an election year (like this one) when change is almost certain and because COVID, Flu and RSV are putting record number of folks back into the hospital.
+Even in a non-election year, it is essential to review your documents, especially if they were developed three or more years ago AND if any of these events other have occurred:

 (1) Changes in Personal Relationships.
 Did you divorce or remarry?
 Have a parting of ways with a family member, best friend of business partner?
 Did you adopt?
 Has anyone passed away or become seriously ill or incapacitated?
 Any of the following occasions listed below are important times to review your plan and make any changes:

 - Birth or adoption of a child/grandchild or other new dependents